IONQ Investors Have Opportunity to Lead IonQ, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 22, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against IonQ, Inc. ("IonQ" or the "Company") (NYSE: IONQ).
+BENSALEM, Pa., July 26, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against IonQ, Inc. ("IonQ" or the "Company") (NYSE: IONQ).

 Class Period: March 30, 2021 – May 2, 2022